 - Training data representation — Is your product well-documented across the web?
 AI models learn from internet text.
 More high-quality mentions = better representation.

-- Answer-first formatting — 72% of pages cited by AI engines put the core answer in the first 40-60 words.
-AI models extract these direct answers.
+- Answer-first formatting — pages cited by AI engines tend to put the core answer in the first 40-60 words.
+AI models extract these direct answers from early text.
+Magnitude is qualitative; we observed this pattern across our 4 published audit teardowns but have not run a controlled study.

 - Structured data (JSON-LD) — Schema markup helps AI engines parse your product's features, category, and pricing accurately.